risawitama/verbose-potato/README.md

-## My son is studying to be a surgeon, I just hope he makes the cut.
+## Want to hear a joke about construction?
+Nah, I'm still working on it.